-Figure 4-6-11: Check VLAN 2 and 3 Members on VLAN Membership page
+Figure 4-6-10: Check VLAN 2 and 3 Members on VLAN Membership Page

-4.6.8.2 VLAN Trunking between two 802.1Q aware switches
+4.6.7.2 VLAN Trunking between two 802.1Q aware switches

-In most cases, they are used for "Uplink" to other switches.
-VLANs are separated at different switches, but they need to access to other switches within the same VLAN group.
-The screen in Figure 4-6-12 appears.
+The most cases are used for "Uplink" to other switches.
+VLANs are separated at different switches, but they need to access with other switches within the same VLAN group.
+The screen in Figure 4-6-11 appears.

-Figure 4-6-12: VLAN Trunking Diagram
+Figure 4-6-11: VLAN Trunking Diagram